-MLR requirements apply to all MA organizations and Part D sponsors offering Part C and/or D coverage, including the following: 1) MA organizations with contract(s) including MA-PD plans (all MA contracts for coordinated care plans, i.e., health maintenance organization and preferred provider organization plans, must include at least one MA-PD plan, while private FFS MA plans are not required and Medical Savings Account MA plans are not permitted to cover Part D benefits; some contracts may also include MA-only plans); 2) Part D stand-alone contracts; 3) Employer Group Waiver Plans with contracts offering MA and/or Part D; 4) Part D portion of the benefits offered by Cost HMOs/Competitive Medical Plans and employers/unions offering HCPPs; and 5) Dual Eligible Special Needs Plans.
+&lt;sup>190 MLR requirements apply to all MA organizations and Part D sponsors offering Part C and/or D coverage, including the following: 1) MA organizations with contract(s) including MA-PD plans (all MA contracts for coordinated care plans, i.e., health maintenance organization and preferred provider organization plans, must include at least one MA-PD plan, while private FFS MA plans are not required and Medical Savings Account MA plans are not permitted to cover Part D benefits; some contracts may also include MA-only plans); 2) Part D stand-alone contracts; 3) Employer Group Waiver Plans with contracts offering MA and/or Part D; 4) Part D portion of the benefits offered by Cost HMOs/Competitive Medical Plans and employers/unions offering HCPPs; and 5) Dual Eligible Special Needs Plans.
 MA organizations report one MLR for each contract with MA-PD plans, instead of one MLR for nondrug benefits and another for prescription drug benefits.
 As discussed in the May 23, 2013 Medicare MLR final rule (78 FR 31284, 31285), CMS waived the MLR requirement for PACE organizations.

-reported in the fiscal year during which remittances are recovered.
-A contract's MLR and the amount of any remittance owed to CMS for a contract year are calculated using the rules in effect during, and applicable with respect to, that contract year, unless otherwise specified.
-As a result, the savings that are reported in a fiscal year, which are based on remittances owed for a specific contract year (e.g., remittances included in FY 2021 savings are based on remittances owed for contract year 2019), will not reflect the impact of any MLR rule changes that did not become applicable until after that contract year.
-Additional savings related to any plan corrections to MLR reporting for prior contract years would also be reported in the fiscal year during which the revised remittances were recovered (e.g., remittances included in FY 2021 savings include remittances owed for plan corrections to contract year 2018).
+In general, MA organizations and Part D sponsors are required to report a contract's MLR in December following the contract year, and any payment adjustments are implemented the following July.
+The reporting deadline is earlier in the year for contracts that fail to meet the MLR threshold for two or more consecutive years, so that CMS has time to implement, prior to the open enrollment period, an enrollment sanction for any contract that fails to meet the MLR threshold for three or more consecutive years and contract termination for any contract that fails to meet the MLR threshold for five consecutive years.
+Once reported and attested by an MA organization or Part D sponsor and reviewed by CMS, an MLR is considered final and may not be appealed.
+Savings are reported in the fiscal year during which remittances are recovered.
+191, 192 A contract's MLR and the amount of any remittance owed to CMS for a contract year are calculated using the rules in effect during, and applicable with respect to, that contract year, unless otherwise specified.
+As a result, the savings that are reported in a fiscal year, which are based on remittances owed for a specific contract year (e.g., remittances included in FY 2022 savings are based on remittances owed for contract year 2020), will not reflect the impact of any MLR rule changes that did not become applicable until after that contract year.
+193 Additional savings related to any plan corrections to MLR reporting for prior contract years would also be reported in the fiscal year during which the revised remittances were recovered (e.g., remittances included in FY 2022 savings include remittances owed for plan corrections to contract year 2019).